benjaminRomano/android-fault-visualizer/README.md

 - Python 3.13
 - [uv](https://github.com/astral-sh/uv)
-- A rooted device (preferred) or Android emulator
+- ⚠️ Devices on Android 12 or newer aggressively preload DEX code with `madvise(WILLNEED)`, which hides true major page faults.
+For accurate visualizations stick to Android 11 or earlier hardware or emulator images.

 ## Getting Started